 Electricity - This can be done over the phone.

-Water - Someone will need to go to the Water Department at the City of Fayetteville Municipal Building to put water service in their name.
+Water - This can be done through the mail by sending in an online application along with both a photocopy of your drivers license and a deposit.
+Call the number below for more details.
+Otherwise, someone will need to go to the Water Department at the City of Fayetteville Municipal Building to put water service in their name.
 A deposit will be requested.

-Gas - Someone will need to be present when the gas is turned on.
-At the Lafayette Street Apartments gas is optional.
+Gas - Required at Lafayette Gregg Apartments (610 W Lafayette St).
+Someone will need to be present when the gas is turned on.
+At Lafayette Street Apartments (620 W Lafayette St) gas is optional.

 - Cooking Range Drip Pan Covers.
 Cover your cooking range's drip pans with aluminum foil and put foil on the bottom rack of your oven.
 This will save you a LOT of cleaning and money later!
 You can get aluminum drip pan liners at Walmart for about $2.00 for a set of two.